builders-of-stuff/svelte-sui-wallet-adapter/README.md

 Requires `tailwindcss`

-NOT tested

-NOT ready for production
+NOT tested, NOT ready for production

 Currently hard-coded for devnet, and for Sui wallet